Gray whale: Conservation

-Joint American-Russian freeing effort of whales entrapped by ice floe in Beaufort Sea as part of Operation Breakthrough.
+Joint US-Soviet freeing effort of whales entrapped by ice floe in Beaufort Sea as part of Operation Breakthrough.

 Gray whales have been granted protection from commercial hunting by the International Whaling Commission (IWC) since 1949, and are no longer hunted on a large scale.

 Limited hunting of gray whales has continued since that time, however, primarily in the Chukotka region of northeastern Russia, where large numbers of gray whales spend the summer months.
 This hunt has been allowed under an "aboriginal/subsistence whaling" exception to the commercial-hunting ban.
 Anti-whaling groups have protested the hunt, saying the meat from the whales is not for traditional native consumption, but is used instead to feed animals in government-run fur farms; they cite annual catch numbers that rose dramatically during the 1940s, at the time when state-run fur farms were being established in the region.
 Although the Soviet government denied these charges as recently as 1987, in recent years the Russian government has acknowledged the practice.
 The Russian IWC delegation has said that the hunt is justified under the aboriginal/subsistence exemption, since the fur farms provide a necessary economic base for the region's native population.

 Currently, the annual quota for the gray whale catch in the region is 140 per year.
 Pursuant to an agreement between the United States and Russia, the Makah tribe of Washington claimed four whales from the IWC quota established at the 1997 meeting.
 With the exception of a single gray whale killed in 1999, the Makah people have been prevented from hunting by a series of legal challenges, culminating in a United States federal appeals court decision in December 2002 that required the National Marine Fisheries Service to prepare an Environmental Impact Statement.
-On September 8, 2007, five members of the Makah tribe shot a gray whale using high-powered rifles in spite of the decision.
+On 8 September 2007 five members of the Makah tribe shot a gray whale using high-powered rifles in spite of the decision.
 The whale died within 12 hours, sinking while heading out to sea.